Don Zimmer: New York Yankees and Tampa Bay Rays (1996–2014)

 In 1996, he joined the Yankees as their bench coach for their run of four World Series titles.
 In 1999, Zimmer filled in for manager Joe Torre while he was recuperating from treatment for prostate cancer.
 Zimmer went 21–15 while guiding the Yankees during Torre's absence.
 (This record, however, is credited to Torre's managerial record.)

 In 1999, Zimmer was hit by a sharply struck foul ball batted by Yankee second baseman Chuck Knoblauch.
 The next game, Zimmer wore an army helmet with the word "ZIM" painted on the side and the Yankees logo stenciled on the front, which was given to him by Michael Patti, a Madison Avenue advertising executive.
 This led to the installation of railed fencing in front of the dugouts at Yankee Stadium, which eventually became commonplace at all ballparks.
-Zimmer was involved in a brawl with Pedro Martínez in the 2003 American League Championship Series, when he ran at Martinez and Martinez threw him to the ground.
+Zimmer was involved in an incident with Pedro Martínez in the 2003 American League Championship Series, when he lunged at Martinez and Martinez defensively maneuvered to the side and pushed him to the ground.
 Zimmer accepted responsibility for the altercation and was apologetic to his family and the Yankees organization but maintained that Martínez was "one of the most unprofessional players" he had ever known.

 Zimmer was a senior advisor for the Tampa Bay Rays from 2004 to 2014.
 His role included assisting the team during spring training and during home games.
 Every year, Zimmer incremented his uniform number by one to match the number of years he has worked in baseball.
 During the 2014 season he wore #66.
 (In 2014, longtime Tampa Bay third base coach Tom Foley wore Zimmer's name and number on the back of his own uniform in tribute.)
 Zimmer often noted that every paycheck he'd ever gotten came from baseball, and that he never held a job in any other profession.

 Zimmer wrote two books, Zim: A Baseball Life, and The Zen of Zim, that describe his life in baseball, as a player, manager, and coach.

 From the 2008 season to his death, Zimmer was one of the last former Brooklyn Dodgers (along with pitchers Don Newcombe and Tommy Lasorda and announcer Vin Scully) still in baseball in some capacity.
 Zimmer also served as a member of the advisory board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical difficulties.

 On March 24, 2015, the Rays announced they were retiring number 66 in honor of Zimmer.